coderkearns/livestore/README.md

 await settings.ready
 ```

-4. Use the `store.store` as any other store
+4. Use the `.store` attribute as any other store

 ```javascript
 settings.store.name.set("Jane Doe")